snickell/universal/README.md

   </a>
 </p>

-You just experienced the universal program running on a 2025 LLM: a curious albeit shitty demo, at best.
+You just experienced the universal program running on a 2025 LLM: at best, a curious albeit shitty demo.

 What would it be like on a 2030 model?